cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_transfers.md

 !media media/meshfunction_matrix_to_fracture.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=meshfunction_matrix_to_fracture
 	caption=Temperature (indicated by colors) is transferred from the matrix (6 square elements) to the fracture (zig-zag line) using a MultiAppMeshFunctionTransfer.
-Fracture nodes lying outside the matrix domain do not get prescribed a value by the Transfer.
+Fracture nodes lying outside the matrix domain do not get prescribed a value by the Transfer, so remain at their initial values (zero in this case).

 ## MultiAppInterpolationTransfer

 A [MultiAppInterpolationTransfer](MultiAppInterpolationTransfer.md) may be used to transfer the matrix temperature to the fracture mesh, as shown in [interpolation_matrix_to_fracture].
 Each node on the fracture mesh looks for the nearest `num_points` (3 by default) nodes on the matrix mesh, and receives a temperature value interpolated from those three temperatures.
-An alternate is to use a [MultiAppMeshFunctionTransfer](MultiAppMeshFunctionTransfer.md) which uses the matrix shape-function information instead, but that requires the fracture domain to be included within the matrix domain, since no extrapolation is performed.
+As mentioned above, an alternate is to use a [MultiAppMeshFunctionTransfer](MultiAppMeshFunctionTransfer.md) which uses the matrix shape-function information instead, but that requires the fracture domain to be included within the matrix domain, since no extrapolation is performed.

 !media media/interpolation_matrix_to_fracture.png
 	style=width:60%;margin:auto;padding-top:2.5%;